 - The State of Tabasco

 - The State of Chiapas

-Explore The Yucatán Peninsula with these helpful travel maps.
+Explore the Yucatán Peninsula with these helpful travel maps.
 Ensure you have the newest travel maps from Moon by ordering the most recent edition of our travel guides to the Yucatán.

 Travel Maps of the Yucatán Peninsula

 Cancún has two parts: The Zona Hotelera (Hotel Zone) has Cancún’s top resorts and nightclubs, plus miles of beautiful beaches.
 But if you don’t mind hopping a bus to the beach, downtown has cheaper food and lodging, plus some unexpectedly cool bars and cafés.
 Isla Cozumel’s pristine coral reefs and crystalline water attract divers the world over; fewer people realize the island also has a scenic national park, numerous beach clubs, a tournament golf course, even an important Maya ruin.

 Stretching 130 kilometers (81 miles) from Cancún to Tulum, the Riviera Maya has megaresorts and boutique bed-and-breakfasts, busy cities and quiet villages, great reef diving and amazing cenotes (freshwater sinkholes).

 With idyllic beaches, rustic cabañas, and the turquoise sea, Tulum has all the makings of a perfect getaway.

 Tulum is justly famous for its stunning beaches, eco-chic bungalows, and namesake Maya ruin, with a dramatic view of the Caribbean.
 Directly south is the pristine Sian Ka’an Biosphere reserve and beyond that the isolated beach towns of the Costa Maya.
 There’s a lovely freshwater lagoon, Laguna Bacalar, a short distance from Chetumal, the busy state capital and gateway to Belize.

 The State of Yucatán